WakiMak/trentent.github.io-forked/_posts/2014-11-23-slow-citrix-web-interface-5-4-on-aspx-pages-or-how-to-load-test-your-wi.md

 </div>

 <div>
-  You can see around 220 current connections the Requests in Application Queue shoots up. Â At this point any additional requests to ASPX files goes into a queue that makes the website appear &#8216;frozen&#8217; which it waits for the ASPX file to be processed and sent down to you. Â Citrix attempts to &#8216;hide&#8217; this page by loading the &#8216;loading.htm&#8217; during ASPX processing. Â This page is your &#8216;One Moment Please&#8217; page. Â If you show the Request Execution Time counter, we can see the longest time taken to process a ASPX page:
+  You can see around 220 current connections the Requests in Application Queue shoots up. Â At this point any additional requests to ASPX files goes into a queue that makes the website appear 'frozen' which it waits for the ASPX file to be processed and sent down to you. Â Citrix attempts to 'hide' this page by loading the 'loading.htm' during ASPX processing. Â This page is your 'One Moment Please' page. Â If you show the Request Execution Time counter, we can see the longest time taken to process a ASPX page:
 </div>

 <div>